Dampness in Wood Floors – Leaks

 Water Damage to Wood Floors – Sub Floor Issues

 Some water damage issues are caused by sub floor problems. these mostly involve old or damaged damp proof membranes.
 Many parquet block floors were bedded in bitumen.
-Bitumen served not only as the adhesive but also as the method of damp proofing.
+Bitumen served not only as of the adhesive but also as the method of damp proofing.
 The problem is that with age bitumen becomes brittle and the wooden blocks become loose.
 It’s good to know that layers of bitumen on the sub floor and on the back of the blocks will be enough to prevent moisture damage.
 However, when our floor sanding craftsmen are repairing a wood floor like this using modern adhesives it is important to make sure that the adhesives are not only compatible with bitumen but also that any potential dampness is investigated and taken care of.

 Moisture Damage to Wood Floors – Incorrect Cleaning